remotesynth/remotesynth.github.io/_posts/2019-05-01-netlify-cms-part-2.md

 ![local testing](/images/posts/netlifycms2/local-testing.png)

 However, once that is done I still cannot log in because I have not actually invited myself to be an admin in the CMS.
-I go back in the admin do that but one issue I ran into is that I couldn't accept the invite without pushing the admin live or copying/modifying the URL linked in the confirmation email as the link went to the live URL.
+I go back in the Netlfiy admin do that (one very minor issue I ran into is that I couldn't accept the invite without pushing the admin live or copying/modifying the URL linked in the confirmation email as the link went to the live URL).
 I should also note that even local tests will push changes to GitHub and post content live, so be careful (you can enable the [editorial workflow](https://www.netlifycms.org/docs/add-to-your-site/#editorial-workflow) if you want to prevent pages from automatically going live).

 To invite myself I go to Identity in the Netlify admin and "Invite Users."